WBKI (TV): History

 In 2006, UPN and The WB merged to form The CW.
 The WB affiliate in the market, WBKI-TV (channel 34), one of the highest-rated WB stations in the nation, was selected in early March as the CW affiliate.
 Later that month, WFTE signed a deal to affiliate with MyNetworkTV, a new network set up by Fox Television Stations to serve stations not chosen for The CW.
 On July 7, WFTE changed its call sign to WMYO in view of its new affiliation.

 The WDRB–WBKI studios on Muhammad Ali Blvd. in downtown Louisville.
 Channel 58 has been commonly operated with WDRB since it began broadcasting.

 Block Communications entered into an operating partnership with WBKI-TV in 2012, after that station was purchased by Lynn Martin.
 In 2017, WBKI sold its broadcast spectrum in the broadcast incentive auction, and its programming moved to a subchannel of WMYO, which continued to use the WBKI name and major channel 34.
 On February 12, 2018, WMYO became WBKI and The CW moved to channel 58.1.
 This restored CW programming to DirecTV.

 On August 1, 2025, Gray Media announced it would purchase Block's television stations, including WBKI and WDRB.
 The $80 million transaction would put the stations under common operation with NBC affiliate WAVE (channel 3).
+The sale was approved by the Federal Communications Commission (FCC) on May 6, 2026, including authority for Gray to own three TV station licenses in the Louisville market, and completed the same day.